Lukasa/lukasa.co.uk/_posts/2016-01-05-Debugging_With_Wireshark_TLS.md

 - 802.11, also known as Ethernet, which comes in 'frames'.
 - The Internet Protocol, IP, encapsulated inside each ethernet frame, which comes in 'packets'.
 - The Transmission Control Protocol, TCP, encapsulated inside each IP packet, which comes in 'segments'.
-- Transport Layer Security, TLS, carried over the TCP bytestream, which comes in 'records'.
+- Transport Layer Security, TLS, carried over the TCP bytestream, which comes in 'records' and 'messages'.
 - The Hypertext Transfer Protocol, HTTP, carried inside the encrypted TLS connection.
 This is invisible to Wireshark, because it should have been encrypted by TLS!
 (This isn't actually *entirely* true: in a future post I'll talk about how to view encrypted HTTP traffic.)

 Wireshark knows lots about network protocols, using components called 'dissectors'.
 These dissectors, many of which ship with Wireshark, tell Wireshark how to translate from the bits and bytes from the network into a structured representation of the data.
 This is why Wireshark is useful: you can avoid hand-decoding the data on the network, and let Wireshark do it for you instead!